multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 ### No proxy

 The point of the proxies is to help us build contract calls in a type-safe manner.
 But this is by no means compulsory.
-Sometimes we specifically want to build contract calls by hand and serialize the arguments ourselves.
+Sometimes we specifically want to build contract calls manually and serialize the arguments ourselves.

 The point is to create a `ContractCallNoPayment` object.
 We'll discuss how to add the payments later.